KILME

 followed by ki-il-me-e in the list of Esarhaddon when he describes the place of

-the kingdom of Sidon in 676 BC.
-Some authors identify
+the kingdom of Sidon Tripoli

 Another approach